 When we have set all the parametric equalizers values, then we can change one or more value(s) from -3 dB to -4 dB and from +3 dB to +2 dB.
 We only change these values when it sounds better.
 Moreover, it might be a good idea to change these values later, for example, after using distorting effects.

-At this point, we have finished our snare drum or clap with adding distorting and equalizing to it.
+At this point, we have finished our snare drum and clap with added distortion and equalization.

 If you like this post, then you may want to look at some posts in the production part, since this post is also part of it.